-Contributed by Patrick Neal / This time of year in Norway, the sun sets around 10 o’clock at night and rises at 3 a.m., and the day shifts from misty drizzles of rain to clear, sunny skies.
-Whether in a city or further afield, the country’s natural topography is stunningly beautiful.
-Fjords, carved out by glaciers, are placid, meandering and surrounded by steep cliffs.
-Waterfalls cascade and zigzag down mountains, and everywhere are bright green meadows and deep, forested hills and valleys.
-It’s no surprise that the painter, Torild Stray mentions these climatic factors as influential to her work.
-As someone who has straddled dramatic atmospheric conditions, and has divided her time between North America and northern Europe, Stray has absorbed the intercontinental shifts and characteristics of different cultures.
+Contributed by Patrick Neal / This time of year in Norway, the sun sets around 10 PM and rises at 3 AM, and the day shifts from misty drizzles of rain to clear, sunny skies.
+Whether in a city or farther afield, the country’s natural topography is stunningly beautiful.
+Fjords, carved out by glaciers, are placid, meandering, and surrounded by steep cliffs.
+Waterfalls cascade and zigzag down mountains, and bright green meadows and deep, forested hills and valleys are everywhere.
+Dividing her time between North America and northern Europe, painter Torild Stray has absorbed dramatic intercontinental shifts and different cultures.
 “In many ways, New York shaped the analytical side of my artistic development, while Norway nurtured the emotional side.
 Painting has never felt like a career to me, it has always been a calling, a force from within that continues to drive me.
 My years in New York instilled in me a deep discipline and devotion to painting that continue to guide my work.”

-Her studio is idyllically located in the Paradis neighborhood of Bergen in a former knitwear and textile factory, flanked by boats, piers and rippling water.
-On a hot day, she could easily cool off by diving into Nordåsvannet lake outside her windows.
+Her studio is idyllically located in the Paradis neighborhood of Bergen in a former knitwear and textile factory, flanked by boats, piers, and rippling water.
+On a hot day, she could easily cool off by diving into Nordåsvannet Lake, right outside her windows.
 Stray studied art history at the University of Bergen and attended the Nordic School of Art in Finland before moving to the U.S. and enrolling at the New York Studio School.
-The Studio School’s embrace of Ingres’ famous credo, “drawing is the probity of art” is something Stray takes seriously.
-“Drawing remains a fundamental part of my practice and helps create the fluidity and freedom I look for in the execution of a painting.”
-Once a week, she organizes a figure drawing group in her current studio building, originally conceived while residing in Industry City, Brooklyn years ago.
+She takes seriously the Studio School’s embrace of Ingres’ famous credo: “Drawing is the probity of art,” noting that “drawing remains a fundamental part of my practice and helps create the fluidity and freedom I look for in the execution of a painting.”
+Once a week, she organizes a figure-drawing group in her studio building, originally conceived while residing in Industry City, Brooklyn, years ago.

-When I visited her studio in early June of this year, there were drawings everywhere; pinned to the walls, filling sketchbooks and covering tables.
-Stray placed an array of black and white drawings on the floor, robust still lifes done in acrylic on paper in a range of intermediate greys, depicting skulls, found objects, and chunky flowers.
-Elsewhere there was a constellation of small watercolors depicting people in a straightforward, somber manner that read like experiments in mood, character and expression.
-She also creates small relief sculptures in clay rife with figures, and finds the disparity in media and dimensions revelatory, as stepping stones into her work.
+In early June, there were drawings all over Stray’s studio – pinned to the walls, filling sketchbooks, covering tables.
+On the floor she had placed an array of robust still lifes in a range of intermediate greys, depicting skulls, found objects, and chunky flowers.
+Elsewhere, a constellation of small watercolors depicting people in a straightforward, somber manner read as experiments in mood, character, and expression.
+She also creates small sculptures in clay, busy with figures.
+For her, the variety in media and dimensions is revelatory and inspirational.
 “I enjoy moving between different scales and challenging my sense of proportion and space.”

 72 x 79,9 inches.
 Photo by Thor Brødreskift.

-During my visit, Stray pulled out several large oil paintings with bold variations in mark-making, dramatic figural groups, and striking color palettes.
-With their symphonic arrangements and ambiguous figure/ground relationships it was easy to infer the influence of climate and Norwegian literature and mythology.
-“My paintings develop through layers of meaning, unfolding stories, and constellations that emerge during the painting process.
+During my visit, Stray pulled out several large oil paintings featuring bold variations in mark-making, dramatic figural groups, and striking color palettes.
+From their symphonic arrangements and ambiguous figure-ground relationships it was easy to infer the influence of climate and Norwegian literature and mythology.
+As she confirms: “my paintings develop through layers of meaning, unfolding stories, and constellations that emerge during the painting process.
 The subject matter presents itself to me.
-The paintings are somewhat like dreams in that anything can happen and each element carries a specific meaning, not in a literal sense but in a poetic sense.
-Nature, current events, natural disasters, and the human condition are all part of it and art history has been one of my greatest teachers.
-The development of pictorial language informs my work and I hope to contribute, in my own way.”
+The paintings are somewhat like dreams in that anything can happen and each element carries a specific meaning, not in a literal sense but in a poetic sense.”

 38,6 x 51,2 inches.
 Photo by Thor Brødreskift.